SharafatKarim/pstu-cse-academic/README.md

 ## 📂 Contents

 - **Assignments**: Dive into the world of problem-solving and coding challenges.
-- **Projects**: Explore the magic of your creative coding endeavors.
+- **Projects**: Explore the magic of some endeavors.
-- **Coursework**: Find notes, presentations, and resources to ace your courses.
+- **Coursework**: Find notes, presentations, and resources.

+Enough talking!
+Let's get started! 🚀

+So how to actually explore this repository? 🤔

+> Good Question! 🤓
+>> Clone and browse!
+As simple as that 😎.

 ## 🚀 Getting Started